awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :
  :My brother and his college friends in the factory decided to arrange an :evening exactly as in the old days.
 After calling us, they arrived and we :carried out the idea.
-We used an old college catalog and each girl had an :old college dress.
+We used an old college catalogue and each girl had an :old college dress.
  :
  :Further to advance the evening, my brother advised us of an old address